adrianbj/ProcessMigrator/README.md

 Fields, templates, and page content for all field types including:
 * All standard field types, including RTE, and decoding of links modified by the PageLinkAbstractor module and abstracting again on the destination PW install.
-* File/Image/CropImage fields including the actual files/images/thumbnails
+* File/Image/CropImage fields including the actual files/images/thumbnails, and all other variations
-* Repeaters fields and all their required fields, templates, and content
+* Repeaters fields and all their required fields, templates, and content including files/images
 * Page fields (and the pages, templates, and fields that make up their selectable pages)
 * Multilanguage versions of field content
 * Templates (including Access, Family, URL and other settings) and the template .php files.
 It even grabs the appropriate file if you are using the "Alternate Template Filename" setting.
 NB the templates directory on the destination PW installation must be writable for these to be imported.